Disinfecting your drinking water

 Pools and spas

-After the changeover, you may need to add more chlorine than normal to achieve the right chlorine concentration, whether you’re topping up your pool or filling it for the first time with chloraminated tap water.
+Whether you’re topping up your pool or filling it for the first time with chloraminated tap water, you may need to add more chlorine than normal to achieve the right chlorine concentration.
 Make sure you continue to test your overall chlorine concentration as part of your normal maintenance routine.
-We suggest you contact your pool supplier for specialist advice, or refer to SA Health’s information about swimming pools and chloraminated water at sahealth.gov.au.
+We suggest you contact your pool supplier for specialist advice, or refer to sahealth.gov.au for information on home swimming pool maintenance.